azkiflay/terraform/README.md

 <figcaption><strong>Figure 6: </strong> Creating ASG instances </figcaption>
 </figure>

 On the left side of Figure 6, Terraform displays messages about progress, a count of the resources it created, modified and destroyed.
-More importantly, Terraform prepares the actual infrastructe as defined by the configuration files on AWS, as display on the right of Figure 6.
+More importantly, Terraform prepares the actual infrastructure as defined by the configuration files on AWS, as display on the right of Figure 6.
 You can see that *5* instances are created according to the template

 Notably, the ASG resource now created *5* EC2 instances based on *aws_launch_template*.
 In other words, five different web servers have been deployed.
 As stated earlier, deploying a cluster of web servers enables you to load balance among them as well as to ensure high availability of the service in case some of them fail for some reason.